hai-vr/documentation/docs/products/xyvr/index.md

 ### Multiple accounts

-If one of your contacts has multiple accounts across different social VR app, you can group them.
+If one of your contacts has multiple accounts across different social VR apps, you can group them.

 Users with multiple accounts can be searched using `accounts:>1`